giselcgomez/resturant-app/README.md

 MIT LICENSE

 ## How to Run:
-- 1st time you are running it
+- RUN THE FOLLOWING THE 1st time you are running it
-- Download all files to a directory
+### Download all files to a directory

-### FRONT END
+### TO RUN FRONT END
 In terminal type:
 * > cd restaurant-app
 * > npm install